 Ms. Burnett is also the creator of “I, Too Sing America: An Artistic Lament for the Fallen,” a musical tribute through ryhme, reason, song, and spoken word lifted to those who have fallen over the years due to the injustice of police brutality.

 Turn on the Lights, Abyssinian!
-Abyssinian’s Go West project, AbyssinianWEST, hit its first milestone as enough funds were raised though church member pledges and donations to pay for one floor of the building.
+Abyssinian’s Go West project, AbyssinianWEST, hit another milestone as enough funds were raised though church member pledges and donations to pay for two floors of the building.